Call Detail

 SALES

-Works are to be offered for purchase at the discretion of artists included in the exhibition.
+Work is to be offered for purchase at the discretion of artists included in the exhibition.

 PHOTOGRAPHY

 Participating artists must agree to allow NCECA, Valade Family Gallery Of The College For Creative Studies, and visitors to photograph work while on display for educational and publicity purposes.
-Images of accepted works will be retained by NCECA for promotional purposes, posting on the NCECA website, and shared with media-related publications.
+Images of accepted work will be retained by NCECA for promotional purposes, posting on the NCECA website, and shared with media-related publications.
 NCECA may create a digital catalog and/or an online exhibition version using images of accepted work.

 CATALOG